jejak/ergb/README.md

 {115, 38, 38}
 ```

-## Run ergb Unit Tests
+## Run eRGB Unit Tests
-In order to run the ergb unit tests, there is necessary to clone the ergb git repo and run the existing tests.
+In order to run the eRGB unit tests, there is necessary to clone the eRGB git repo and run the existing tests.

 The test machine requirements:
 - erlang otp: 19.0 +